 There are several interesting things that many people don’t know about the tradition and culture of Andhra Pradesh.
 One of the most popular South Indian states, Andhra Pradesh attracts a vast number of tourists every year.
 Referred to popularly as the Rice Bowl of India, the state has witnessed the reign of different dynasties in the past such as the Kakatiyas, Pallavas, Mughals, Chalukyas, and Vijayanagara.

-These diverse influences have had a tremendous effect on Andhra Pradesh culture and tradition.
+These in a way directly influence the Andhra Pradesh culture and tradition.
 This spectacular variety has made the state incredibly rich in culture and heritage.
 Before you plan a trip to the state, let’s have a closer look at its culture and tradition.

 A Brief History of Andhra Pradesh